 Kenya Publishers' Association is the umbrella body for book publishers in Kenya.
-This Association encourages the widest possible spread of printed books throughout Kenya and beyond.
+This Association encourages the widest possible spread of printed and digital books throughout Kenya and beyond.
 Apart from promoting and protecting by all lawful means the interests of the publishing industry in Kenya, the Association also seeks to protect its members by dealing collectively with problems which can best be so dealt with.
 Read more

 Wahome Mutahi Literary Award Winners 2014

 i.
 Kiswahili Gani? – Lillian Wairimu (Kenya Literature Bureau)